Skip to contents

 1.2 Aggregate price statistics

 This stage involves identifying extreme values among the average prices of the products listed in the Average Price Table.
-An extreme value is defined as an individual price or average price that for a given test scores a value that falls outside a predetermined critical value and is build on two average price outlier statistics, which are summarised in the Average Price table; see World Bank (2013), table 9.2a and 9.2b for an extensive example.
+An extreme value is defined as an individual price or average price that for a given test scores a value that falls outside a predetermined critical value and is built on two average price outlier statistics, which are summarised in the Average Price Table; see Bank (2013), tables 9.2a and 9.2b for an extensive example.
 The two statistics contained in this table are the max-min ratio test and the coefficient to variation test.

 Max-min ratio test: The ratio between the maximal and minimal observed price for product \(j\).
 Products where the maximal observed price is more than twice as big as the minimum are flagged